 - IF soap and water are not readily available, a hand sanitizer that contains at least 60% alcohol can be used.

-Avoid touching your eyes, nose and mouth with unwashed hands.
+- Avoid touching your eyes, nose and mouth with unwashed hands.

-Avoid close contact with people who are sick
+- Avoid close contact with people who are sick

-Put distance between yourself and other people if COVID 19 is spreading in your community.
+- Put distance between yourself and other people if COVID 19 is spreading in your community.
 This is especially important for people who are at higher risk of getting very sick.

-Protect others by staying home when sick, cover coughs and sneezes, clean and disinfect frequently touched daily surfaces (including tables, doorknobs, light switches, phones, desks, handles, keyboards, toilets, faucets, and sinks).
-Most common household disinfectants will work or you can use a 4 Tablespoons of bleach per quart of water mix or a mix of 1/3 cup bleach per gallon of water mixture.
+- Protect others by staying home when sick, cover coughs and sneezes, clean and disinfect frequently touched daily surfaces (including tables, doorknobs, light switches, phones, desks, handles, keyboards, toilets, faucets, and sinks).
+Most common household disinfectants will work or you can use a 4 teaspoons of bleach per quart of water mix or a mix of 1/3 cup bleach per gallon of water mixture.
 Click here for the CDC's Disinfection Guide.

 Informacion sobre la enfermedad del Coronavirus 2019 es disponible en el sitio de los Centros para el Control de Enfermedades.
 Oprima aqui para leerlo en español.
 Oprima aqui para obtener instrucciones en espanol como usar una cubierta de tela para la cara.